ecuyar/ecuyar/README.md

 ### Hi there 👋

 I'm a software developer who think that lifetime learning is real.
-I have 2 years of development experience on Windows and cross-platform mobile apps, SQL topics. <br>
+I have 2 years of development experience as software developer.
+Worked on Windows and cross-platform mobile apps, SQL topics. <br>

 I'am currently working on .NET, Flutter, Android Programming to improve my web and mobile skills.